restmad/jujuj/README.md

 ## What’s more

-Juju also provides with handful of functional interfaces, such as Validatable, to check if a request is validate; Transformable, to transform data types; Notifiable, to notify an Activity from model; Multilpleable, to handle multiple loading requests in an model.
+Jujuj also provides with handful of functional interfaces, such as Validatable, to check if a request is validate; Transformable, to transform data types; Notifiable, to notify an Activity from model; Multilpleable, to handle multiple loading requests in an model.

 ## What needs to be done
 Moreable, to load more data, which is very basic for data-fetching apps.